rudolfgrauberger/sonar-cxx-wiki/Documentation-TODOs-for-1.9.1-release.md

   * running analysis DONE

 - Microsoft-specific extensions to C++ (#92)                           -> @guwirth

+  where:
+  * Dealing with Microsoft specific code peaces
+  what: using the shipped header (?)

 - Technical debt / SQALE stuff                                         -> @jmecosta